ctfdavis/v-slick-carousel/packages/docs/guide/installation.md

 ## Using link and script tags

 You can also import the library in your HTML file via link and script tags.
-For example, you can use the [unpkg CDN](https://unpkg.com/) to include this library's code and styles:
+For example, you can use [unpkg](https://unpkg.com/) to include this library's code and styles:

 ```html
 <link src="//unpkg.com/v-slick-carousel/dist/style.css">
 <script src="//unpkg.com/v-slick-carousel"></script>
 ```

+> [!TIP]
+> We recommend users who import V Slick Carousel via a CDN link to lock the version on the url, so as not to be affected by incompatible updates when the library is upgraded in the future.
+Please check the respective CDN providers, e.g. [unpkg](https://unpkg.com/), for how to lock the version.

 The component is exposed as a global variable named `VSlickCarousel`.